📹 How To Use Analyze A Social Profile

 Not sure how many hashtags to use on your posts?
-Look no further, the answer lies in engagement vs number of hashtags!
+Look no further, the answer lies in engagement vs the number of hashtags!

 Here you can see the average engagement for posts including various numbers of hashtags.
 Here we can see that most posts didn't include hashtags and received an average of 595.5 likes/post and 76.6 retweets/post.

 However, the two posts that included 3 hashtags received an average of 1.9k likes/post and 129.5 retweets/post!
-There isn't enough data here to conclude that 3 hashtags is the optimum number as we only have two data points, but it's something to notice!
+There isn't enough data here to conclude that 3 hashtags are the optimum number as we only have two data points, but it's something to notice!